 An immediate (IMMED) bit of zero indicates that status shall not be returned until the requested self-test operation has been completed.
+The IMMED bit shall be zero if the Function Code is 000b.

 An IMMED bit of one indicates that the device server shall return status as soon as the command descriptor block has been validated.
 If the IMMED bit is set to one and the device server does not support the IMMED bit, the command shall terminate with CHECK CONDITION status.
 The sense key shall be set to ILLEGAL REQUEST (5h) with the additional sense code set to INVALID FIELD IN CDB (24h,00h).